optimagic-dev/optimagic/docs/source/how_to_guides/optimization/how_to_use_the_dashboard.rst

                                 function can be empty.  [default: 1]

-When started, the dashboard will open an overview page of the optimizations' databases that were passed to it.
-If it is just one, it directly opens the page monitoring the evolution of the criterion value and parameters.
-Otherwise, you can select which optimization you want to inspect.
+When started, the dashboard will open a page monitoring the evolution of the criterion value and parameters.

-To save resources, the actual monitoring only starts when you click on the ``Start Updating`` button.

 .. image:: ../../_static/images/dashboard.gif